 Yes - specifically designed breastfeeding covers are safe for you and your baby to use; although, always make sure your baby has plenty of room to breathe, and that air can circulate underneath the cover.

 You also want to make sure you are comfortable while feeding, and that you don't overheat either.
 Breastfeeding is hot business and wearing a cover can make you feel warm, so always make sure you are happy however you're feeding.
-Never feel any pressure to cover up - it is your choice, and your decision how and where to feed your baby.
+Never feel any pressure to cover up - it is your choice, and your decision on how and where to feed your baby.

 If you would like to try a breastfeeding cover, here's our selection of favourites: